Alicia Bridges: Recent years

-Subsequent to the 1984 release of the second of two consecutive flop album releases Bridges began working as a disc jockey at Atlanta dance clubs, and was working at the Ponce de Leon Avenue venue the Atlanta Eagle when her disco classic "I Love the Nightlife" had its 1994 revival due to its inclusion on the soundtrack of the movie The Adventures of Priscilla, Queen of the Desert.
-This revival spurred Bridges to perform at retro disco shows for a number of years, before retiring to Charlotte North Carolina.
+After the 1984 release of the second of two consecutive unsuccessful album releases, Bridges began working as a disc jockey at Atlanta dance clubs.
+She was working at the Ponce de Leon Avenue venue the Atlanta Eagle when her disco classic "I Love the Nightlife" had its 1994 revival due to its inclusion on the soundtrack of the movie The Adventures of Priscilla, Queen of the Desert.
+This revival spurred Bridges to perform at retro disco shows for a number of years, before retiring to Charlotte, North Carolina.

 Alicia Bridges Music Publications was founded in 2006 and has produced three albums.

-In November 2006 Bridges released a remixed and remastered compilation of her songs titled This Girl Don't Care.
-In 2007 she released Say It Sister.
+In November 2006, Bridges released a remixed and remastered compilation of her songs titled This Girl Don't Care.
+In 2007, she released Say It Sister.
 Her third CD, Faux Diva, was released in 2008; this included a remix of "I Love The Nightlife".

 Bridges is currently active in the music community as a producer and DJ.
 Her works, digital versions of her recordings, a blog and videos can be found on her official web sites.

-In 2009 Bridges was inducted into the North Carolina Music Hall of Fame.
+In 2009, Bridges was inducted into the North Carolina Music Hall of Fame.

 Personal life

-Bridges is openly lesbian.
-She has stated that as a teenager, she realized she was "different from the rest", as discussed during a 1998 interview for The Advocate.
+Bridges came out as a lesbian in 1998.
+In an interview with The Advocate, Bridges stated that, as a teenager, she realized she was "different from the rest".